2008 United States presidential debates: Debate

 The first 90-minute presidential debate was divided into nine 3-minute issue segments, allowing the candidates to discuss selected topics, answer follow-ups from a moderator and directly address each other.
 The vice-presidential debate format followed that of the first presidential debate, but included questions on all topics and had shorter response and discussion periods.

 The two candidates had never met before, which was part of the build-up to the debate.
 Palin said on one of her stump speeches before the debate, "I've never met [Biden] before.
 But I've been hearing about his Senate speeches since I was in, like, second grade."
 After moderator Gwen Ifill introduced the candidates, where they came out, Palin asked Biden, "Can I call you Joe?"
 He replied affirmatively.
 She said at one point, "I may not answer the questions the way the moderator and you want to hear."
 Critics said she was avoiding the debate itself, while her supporters could make the claim that she was answering the questions to "Joe six-pack" or "hockey moms".
 She used her inexperience to her advantage by saying, "It's so obvious that I'm a Washington outsider and not used to the ways you guys operate."

 Palin spoke in greatest depth about energy policy while Biden spoke in greatest depth about foreign affairs.
 Biden refrained from criticizing Palin, concentrating his criticisms on McCain.
 Although Palin offered brief criticism of Biden, she concentrated most of her criticism on Democratic presidential nominee Barack Obama.
 Whereas Biden defended against Palin's criticisms of Obama, Palin tended not to offer detailed defenses against Biden's criticisms of Republican nominee John McCain and the George W. Bush administration, emphasizing instead generalizations about McCain and Palin's plans to reform the ways of Washington.
 Biden let it be known that he thought at one time McCain was a "maverick," but that is no longer the case.

 During the debate, Palin talked about a potential surge strategy in Afghanistan and identified the commanding general there as "McClellan."
 Pundits criticized Biden's omission of the general's name; he referred to him several times only as the "commanding general in Afghanistan," until it was discovered the General's name is in fact David D. McKiernan.

-One of the most memorable moments during the debate came at the end when Biden talked about the tragedy that affected his family when his wife and daughter died and his sons were injured.
-He explained by saying, "The notion that somehow, because I'm a man, I don't know what it's like to raise two kids alone, I don't know what it's like to have a child you're not sure is going to – is going to make it – I understand [...]."
+At the end Biden talked about when his wife and daughter died and his sons were injured.
+He said "The notion that somehow, because I'm a man, I don't know what it's like to raise two kids alone, I don't know what it's like to have a child you're not sure is going to – is going to make it – I understand [...]."
 Palin did not react to this, instead returning to her campaign's platform.